muxinc/mux-stats-sdk-theoplayer-ios/README.md

 This integration is built on top of [Mux's core Objective-C library](https://github.com/muxinc/stats-sdk-objc), allowing thinner wrappers for each new player.

-Mux Data SDK for THEOplayer v0.9.0 is compatible with THEOplayer 6.12.1 or newer.
-Older Mux Data SDK for THEOplayer versions require THEOPlayer 2.76.0 or newer.
+Mux Data SDK for THEOplayer is compatible with THEOplayer 7.1.0 or newer.

 View [the guide on mux.com](https://docs.mux.com/docs/theoplayer-sdk-for-ios)